When you sign a purchase agreement on a house, you should get a home inspection before closing.

-Home inspectors will not check all of the same issues.
-There is not a universal home inspection checklist that every home inspector uses.
+Most home inspectors check many of the same possible issues.
+However, there is not a universal home inspection checklist that every company uses.
 Make sure that your report at least includes the following.

 Foundation – Make sure there are no obvious cracks in the foundation by looking around the walls and ceilings.
 Do the same to the exterior of the home looking for cracked bricks and trees planted to close to the home.

 Drainage – Check the gutters and ensure water will flow away from the foundation.

 Roof – Do the singles need to be replace?
 Asphalt shingles has a lifespan of 15-40 years.

 Exterior – Go over the entire exterior of the home.
 Are there any broken fixtures, does it need repainting, is there rotting wood or exposed wiring.